Here are some bookkeeping tips for new business owners who are operating as a sole trader, or in partnership, or running a limited company.

 Make time for regular book-keeping

 The time needed for book-keeping will depend upon the volume of transactions your business generates.
-Receipts and payments can be recorded in batches once or twice a week and reconciled with the bank statement at the end of each month, but don’t be tempted to do this work on an evening when you’re feeling tired and more likely to make mistakes.
-Get up earlier in the morning so you can do it before going to work or do it on a Saturday or Sunday morning when you don’t have to go to work.
+Receipts and payments can be recorded in batches once or twice a week and reconciled with the bank statement at the end of each month, but don’t be tempted to do this work when you’re feeling tired as you’re more likely to make mistakes.

 Hire an accountant

 There’s no requirement for small business owners to use a professional accountant.
 But are you aware of your legal responsibilities regarding accounts?
 Are you making the most of your tax allowances?
 Do you know how to produce your annual Balance Sheet, Profit & Loss Statement, etc.?
 You may be able to do all of these tasks but a good accountant will still save you time and money in the long run.